LLNL/shroud/docs/appendix-A.rst

       - decl: int m_flag +readonly;
       - decl: int m_test +name(test);

-A C wrapper function is created for each getter and setter unless the *readonly* attribute is added.
+A C wrapper function is created for each getter and setter.
+If the *readonly* attribute is added, then only a getter is created.
+In this case ``m_`` is a convention used to designate member variables.
+The Fortran attribute is renamed as **test** to avoid cluttering the Fortran API with this convention.

 The C wrappers: